haoyuewang27/fast_2D_projection/README.md

 ![Vibe coded with Claude](https://img.shields.io/badge/vibe%20coded%20with-Claude-6ec6b8)
 # fast_2D_projection
 A website that can do real time theoretical EM 2D projections from an uploaded pdb or cif file.
-Run locally on your computer.
 Just open the page in your own browser! **Let me know what other features you would like to use!**

 **No installation.
 No server.
 No build step.**